CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/getting-started-with-codetogether.md

 ## Working in the Session

-CodeTogether includes integrated communication tools including audio, video, text chat and screen sharing.
+CodeTogether Live includes integrated communication tools including audio, video, text chat and screen sharing.
 For more details, see [Using Audio & Video in a Session](using-audio-video-in-a-session.md).

 If the host gives participants full access rights, each member determines whether they want to code alone or together.
 For more details, see [Session Basics](session-basics.md).